mikyll/JavaFX-MultiplayerLobbySystem/README.md

 - ~~update User list in server, when someone send the READY.~~
 - fix exception print stack (handle them in a more proper way).
 - add timer after sending READY message
+- add arrow to identify which user a particular client is

 references:
 - [JavaFX-Chat](https://github.com/DomHeal/JavaFX-Chat)